jefawks3/rails-react-ssr/README.md

 ## Motivation

 In my latest project I designed my application to use Rails for my API endpoints and `ReactJS` with `react-router` to handle routing and handle the front end.
-I needed a basic tool that would not add a lot of bloat and be able to handle server side rendering while allowing me to process the response (i.e. handle redirects from the router).
+I needed a basic tool that would not add a lot of bloat, be able to handle server side rendering while allowing me to process the response (i.e. handle redirects from the router) and did not force me to use any packages or make decisions for me on how to structure my ReactJS code.

 ## Dependencies